vidyar/shippabledocs1/sources/languages/java.rst

 	       language: java
 	       install: ant deps

 Save the test output in shippable/testresults and the codecoverage output in shippable/codecoverage folder to get the reports parsed.
-Otherwise you will not find the reports in our CI.
+If the test and codecoverage output is not saved as specified, you will not find the reports in our CI.